chrisenitan/test/README.md

 # Introduction

-- This is a monorepo containing web, iOS, API and Android tests
+- This is a simple draft of a monorepo containing web, iOS, API and Android tests

 # Frameworks